streamnative/charts/charts/sn-platform/README.md

 Most importantly, StreamNative Platform enables you to:

 - Deploy and manage Pulsar in your private cloud environment.
-- Deploy and manage your platform as a cloud-native system on Kubernetes
+- Deploy and manage your platform as a cloud-native system on Kubernetes.
 - Monitor the health and performance of Pulsar clusters using dedicated tools such as Pulsar detector and StreamNative Console.

 You can read our complete [documentation](https://docs.streamnative.io/docs/platform-overview).